carbon-language/carbon-lang/llvm/docs/index.rst

 `Commits Archive (llvm-commits)`__
   This list contains all commit messages that are made when LLVM developers commit code changes to the repository.
+It also serves as a forum for patch review (i.e. send patches here).
 It is useful for those who want to stay on the bleeding edge of LLVM development.
 This list is very high volume.

   .. __: http://lists.cs.uiuc.edu/pipermail/llvm-commits/

 `Bugs & Patches Archive (llvmbugs)`__
-  This list gets emailed every time a bug is opened and closed, and when people submit patches to be included in LLVM.
+  This list gets emailed every time a bug is opened and closed.
 It is higher volume than the LLVMdev list.

   .. __: http://lists.cs.uiuc.edu/pipermail/llvmbugs/